geodan89/shop-stream/README.md

 # ShopStream — local dev setup

 Start Postgres.app
-./scripts/kafka-format.sh (only if Kafka storage was wiped — after a Mac restart) ./scripts/kafka-start.sh ./scripts/kafka-create-topics.sh (only if topics were lost) mvn spring-boot:run
+./scripts/kafka-format.sh (only if Kafka storage was wiped) ./scripts/kafka-start.sh ./scripts/kafka-create-topics.sh (only if topics were lost) mvn spring-boot:run